Thank you for visiting the Brandon Centre Jobs page.

 You will contribute specialist psychological thinking without holding direct clinical responsibility for residents, supporting staff and services to develop trauma-informed, attachment-informed and culturally responsive practice.
 You will also help strengthen approaches to risk, formulation, referral pathways, and joined-up working with partner agencies.

-This role would suit a clinician with experience of working with adolescents and young adults, and a strong interest in consultation, training, service development and psychologically informed practice in community settings.
-At Brandon Centre, you will join an established young peoples mental health charity with a strong commitment to reflective practice, supervision, CPD, equality and accessible support for young people.
+This role would suit a Clinician with experience of working with young people, and a strong interest in consultation, training, service development and psychologically informed practice in community settings.